GXtechnic/Documentation/SOPs/SOP_6.md

 ## Purpose

-* To ensure consistent and efficient troubleshooting practices to resolve technical issues effectively.
+* This SOP is to establish and ensure consistent and efficient troubleshooting practices to resolve technical issues effectively.

 <br>